Abstract:

 2 and 2M

-in vitro static digestion rates for infants, flours from the 1M
+in vitro static digestion rates for infants and young children, flours from the 1M

 1 and 2M